itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 - **grub-btrfs**
   A script that integrates Btrfs snapshots with GRUB so you can boot into Timeshift snapshots directly from the GRUB menu.

+- **os-prober**
+  Detects other installed operating systems (like Windows) during GRUB installation.
+Essential for dual-boot setups.

 - **inotify-tools**
   Provides command-line programs to monitor filesystem events.
 Used by grub-btrfs to watch for snapshot changes.

 - **timeshift**
   A system restore utility using Btrfs or rsync.
 Great for taking system snapshots before upgrades or risky changes.

-- **nvim**
+- **Text Editors**
-  Neovim – a modern, lightweight, and extensible fork of Vim.
-Powerful for editing config files or code.
+  Nano & Neovim – Light weight text editors for editing config files or code.
+Pick your poison.

 - **networkmanager**
   Manages network connections automatically.
 Great for desktops/laptops—works with both Wi-Fi and Ethernet.